SoCSTech/socsdocs.git.io/Writerside/topics/MyView.md

 MyView is the University’s employee and manager self-serve provision, giving you the ability to view/amend your personal data, book leave, and view payslips.

-If you have any issues with MyView that these documents don't cover, you can email payrollservices@lincoln.ac.uk to get support.
+If you have any issues with MyView that these documents don't cover, you can email _payrollservices@lincoln.ac.uk_ to get support.

 ## Accessing MyView

-To access MyView, go to https://hr.lincoln.ac.uk/hrselfservice/ and click on the big colourful button that says 'Click here to log in to MyView'.
+To access MyView, go to [this page](https://hr.lincoln.ac.uk/hrselfservice/) and click on the big colourful button that says 'Click here to log in to MyView'.

 ![image_21.png](image_21.png)